 1975-1981 Licenciado en Educación, Especialidad Matemática, High Pedagogical Institute, Havana, Cuba 1987-1991 Ph.D. in Mathematical-Physical Sciences, Moscow State University “M. V. Lomonosov”, Russia

-Danling Wang is an Assistant Professor of the Department of Electrical and Computer Engineering at North Dakota State University, where she has been since 2016.
+Danling Wang is an Assistant Professor of the Department of Electrical and Computer Engineering at North Dakota State University since 2016.
 Dr. Wang graduated from Department of Electrical Engineering in University of Washington, Seattle, in 2014.
-Since 2008, her research is focused on investigation of portable chemiresistive sensors particularly based on nanostructured materials such as metal-oxide semiconductors in application to explosive detector in industry and military, and breath analyzer for early stage disease diagnosis.
-The theme of her research is to create high performance sensor devices through exploring the relationships between the composition/structure of materials and their electric, optical and electrochemical properties and studying the interaction between gas molecules and a solid-state film.
-The main goal of her research is to deliver in-depth fundamental research with regard to sensor materials and devices in application of disease diagnosis, industrial and food safety.
+In her Ph.D., her research was focused on investigation of portable chemiresistive sensors based on TiO2 nanowires in application to explosive detector in industry and military.
+Staring from 2014, she began to focus on the research of developing nanomaterial based sensor for early stage disease diagnosis and prevention.
+Her research aims to create high performance sensor devices through exploring the relationships between the composition/structure of nanomaterials and their electric, optical and electrochemical properties.
+Currently, the main goal of her research is to deliver in-depth fundamental research with regard to sensor materials and devices in application of disease diagnosis, health status monitoring.

 Yildiz Uludag have degree in chemical engineering (BSc; METU, Turkey), biotechnology (PhD; Cranfield University, UK) and more than 14 years professional experience in the area of biosensors.
 After completing a master’s degree in biochemistry (MSc; GYTE, Turkey), I worked at two University of Cambridge spin-off companies (Affinity Sensors and Akubio Ltd.) at different positions.
 Some of the experiences I obtained during my professional work and PhD study include sensor chip fabrication, sensor surface chemistry development, biological assay development (for the detection of proteins, DNA, virus and bacteria), sensor signal enhancement via nanoparticles and product development from idea to market.
 Not only did I use different commercial biosensor instruments (optical, piezoelectric and electrochemical) but was also involved in the development of new biosensor devices and sensor chips from prototype to commercial products, and some of the products I developed or was involved in its development are on the market.